Coronavirus slugs potters' wheel into slow motion, 'Kumhar Grams' struggle to make ends meet

-The 32-year-old Rukma Devi spends her day sitting on the roadside with earthen pots and piggy banks lined up on a folding table, desperately waiting for customers.
-Every passing vehicle raises hopes in her which dash in a flash as it zooms past.
+Rukma Devi spends her day sitting on the roadside with earthen pots and piggy banks lined up on a folding table, desperately waiting for customers that never come.
+Every passing vehicle raises her hopes which are dashed in a flash as it zooms past.
 Her husband, who is usually at the potter's wheel when she sets up the makeshift shop, has stopped making new ones now.
-"There are no sales," Rukma rues.
+"There are no sales," Rukma, 32, rues.

 The lockdown has also halted the supply of clayey soil, which is used to make earthen pots and other products.
 "We just have two seasons -- one is summer and the other is Diwali time.
 We survive on the savings from these time or do other jobs.
 However, we are already running out of the savings now and there are not much options to take up some alternative work," Deepak Kumar said.
 "The supply of soil is limited.
 We were already feeling the pinch due to competitive pricing, low wholesale rates and the government's push to ban wood-fired kilns used by us for pottery.
 The virus spread and the lockdown have made things even worse," he added.